MooersLab/diary2024inLaTeX/README.md

 For the Jupyter users, you can likewise use GhostText to edit code and markdown cells with your favorite editor.
 See [slideshow](https://github.com/MooersLab/DSW22ghosttext) about this exciting topic.
 See corresponding [video](https://mediasite.ouhsc.edu/Mediasite/Channel/python/watch/4da0872f028c4255ae12935655e911321d).

+## Speech-to-text may triple your productivity

+I have been using the Google Chrome plugin Voice In Plus since mid-August 2023 to dictate much of my daily writing because I am a slow typist.
+It works in any text area in any browser window.
+I paid $48/yr to gain access to the abilityt to add cutstom commands ,which has reduced the word error rate signficantly.
+My commands are found is this [section](https://github.com/MooersLab#voice-computing).
+This section includes links to several talks on this subject.
+This switch in workflow has tripled my monthly word count.
+I am still exploring what is  sustainable and reasonable.

 ## Related projects of possible interest